steven-omaha/pacdef/README.md

 * review all unmanaged packages interactively: `pacdef review`
 * search for the group that contains a package: `pacdef search firefox`
 * show packages of a group: `pacdef show desktop`

+`pacdef import`ing a package group file creates a symlink to that file in `pacdef`'s config dir, thereby letting `pacdef` know you want to have the packages in this file on your machine.
+Then installing all packages from all groups is as simple as `pacdef sync`.
+All package operations are executed by the respective package managers.

 ### Configuration